apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   As seen in the previous section, sometimes plugin might require user to specify values for their variables.
 To make those variable mandatory, the `<platform>` tag needs to contain a `<preference>` tag.
-  CLI checks that these required preferences are passed in.
+  The CLI checks that these required preferences are passed in.
 If not, it should warn the user how to pass the variable in and exit with a non-zero code.

   Attributes(type) | Description
   ---------------- | ------------